cypress-io/cypress-documentation/content/api/commands/attachfile.md

 #### Default file existence assertion

-When passed a file path, `.attachFile()` asserts that the file exists and will fail if it does not exist.
+Whenever resolving a file path, `.attachFile()` asserts that the file exists and will fail if it does not exist.
 It will retry reading the file if it does not initially exist until the file exists or the command times out.

 ```javascript
 // will fail after the defaultCommandTimeout is reached